freeradical13/freeradical13.github.io/index.md

 Food is balled up into a complex called a [bolus][].
 The [throat][] is connected to the mouth and leads either to the muscular tubes called the trachea that leads to the lungs or the [esophagus][] that leads to the stomach.
 The bolus is passed into the [pharynx][] which is a region of the throat right before the split into the two different tubes into the lungs or stomach.
 [Swallowing][] is the process of passing the bolus from the mouth to the esophagus using contractions.

-Material moves through the esophagus and other areas with the process of [peristalsis][] which is a wave of muscle contraction and relaxation.
+Material moves through the esophagus and other areas with the process of peristalsis.

 At the end of the esophagus, food reaches a [sphincter][] which is a muscle that regulates passage into the stomach.